 Though the experience will differ due to geographic location and campus size, one of the best parts of first semester was getting acquainted with the area.
 As a self-proclaimed foodie, I often found myself going off the main quadrangle and visiting Green Street, which is the central location where mainstream and local restaurants are in my university’s nearby town.
 I’m comfortable enough to tell people my favorite places to eat apart from the dining halls, which is a conversation that comes up more often than most students would expect.

 Great food isn’t the only thing that’s possible to find; every campus has their own landmarks that are must-sees.
-I’ve both performed in and watched various productions at the Krannert Center for the Performing Arts, cheered at football games at Memorial Stadium, and took part in a tea ceremony at the Japan House.
+I’ve both performed in and watched various productions at the Krannert Center for the Performing Arts

 Of course, high school students should not make their decision solely on new places to explore.
 The environment where you’ll be studying for the next four years should be compelling and stimulating, though, so keep an eye out for interesting areas while college-touring over break.